Data protection

 Links

-This website contains links to third-party websites.
-When you click on these links, in most cases, your IP address will appear in the logs of those websites as well.
-This data protection declaration applies only for this website and not for third-party websites.
+This website has links to external sites.
+When you click on these links, your IP address will in most cases be logged by the relevant website.
+This privacy policy applies only to this website and not to third party websites.

 Your rights

-You also have the right to file a complaint with the competent state data protection officer about our processing of your personal data.
-The competent supervisory authority for questions of data protection law is the Data Protection Officer of the Federal State of Bavaria, where our company maintains its registered office.
+You also have the right to complain to the competent data protection authority about the processing of your personal data by us (art.
+77 DSGVO).
+The competent supervisory authority for data protection issues is usually the supervisory authority of your usual place of residence or the State Data Protection Commissioner of the Federal State of Bavaria in which our company is based.

 Promenade 27